you can’t do it all alone: learn when and how to ask for help

 similarly, you don’t want to go out of your way to establish a face-to-face meeting for a commonplace request. a text message is perfectly satisfactory for asking a neighbor to help you paint a fence over the weekend.

-make sure you are the one who always pulls through
+make sure you are the one who always follows through

-if someone else tries to help you and fails, it doesn’t release you from the obligation to help them when the time comes. this is because the act of helping others cultivates the virtue of generosity and makes you a better, more compassionate person for it. if you withdraw help just because someone else failed, you end up admitting that person was a means to an end for you – not an end to themselves, like they should be.
+if someone else tries to help you and fails, it doesn’t release you from the obligation to help them when the time comes. this is because the act of helping others cultivates the virtue of generosity and makes you a better, more compassionate person. if you withdraw help just because someone else failed, you end up admitting that person was a means to an end for you—not an end in themselves, like they should be.

-when it comes down to your internal relationship with yourself, you will derive greater value from being a generous, helpful person than you ever got from other peoples’ generosity. when you are the one who always pulls through, you set the example for others to follow.
+when it comes down to your internal relationship with yourself, you will derive greater value from being a generous and helpful person than you ever got from other peoples’ generosity. when you are the one who always follows through, you set the example for others.